Frequently Asked Questions

 HOW OFTEN WOULD YOU EXPECT TO DEPLOY THE WELL CONTAINMENT SOLUTION LIKE HWCG’S RESPONSE SYSTEM?

 Deepwater blowouts are relatively rare occurrences.
-There have been two major blowout events affecting the Gulf of Mexico in approximately forty years – the explosion of PEMEX’s Ixtoc well and the blowout of the Deepwater Horizon Macondo prospect.
+There have been two major blowout events affecting the Gulf of Mexico in approximately forty years – the explosion of PEMEX’s Ixtoc well and the blowout of the Macondo prospect.